-Excessive medical bills have long been associated with insolvency, and lack of insurance coverage was often blamed.
+Excessive medical bills and lack of insurance have long been associated with bankruptcy.
 The Affordable Care Act was supposed to relieve consumers’ financial burdens, but it hasn’t done much to stem those bankruptcies since its passage in 2010.

-According to a recent David Himmelstein, a professor at the City University of New York’s Hunter College and lecturer at Harvard Medical School, 66.5 percent of filers cite uncovered medical expenses – including deductibles – as a principal reason for going bankrupt.led by
+According to a 2019 study published in the American Journal of Public Health, 66.5% of those filing for bankruptcy cite uncovered medical expenses – including deductibles – as a principal reason for going bankrupt.

 They can sue you for damages, though a delinquent medical bill is typically sent to collections.
 If it does go to a third-party collector and it goes unpaid for 180 days, it will appear on your credit report and damage your credit score.

 Collection action can then begin in earnest, and you’ll probably receive plenty of harsh phone calls and letters.
 Unpaid collection debts can also result in lawsuits.

 For current medical bills that you’re responsible for as part of your deductible, “at the very least try to set up a payment arrangement with the company you owe,” says Lorena Tomasini, owner of MALM Life and Health Insurance Agency.
 This way, you won’t need to charge the debt and you can keep the liability off your credit report, thus preserving your score.